roblaing/erlang-webapp-howto/unit5/README.md

 was placed in the web page handler of a busy site.

-Ideally we need a type of cron job that gets fresh data with at least 10 minute gaps as requested by OpenWeather and cached somewhere for handlers to read rather than constantly hitting the data supplier's servers.
+Ideally we need a type of cron job that gets fresh data with at least 10 minute gaps as requested by OpenWeather and cached somewhere for handlers to read rather than constantly hitting your data supplier's servers.

+Besides being polite to your data service provider, fetching new data in the backround while presenting the freshest available data from RAM to your site's visitors makes it load far quicker.

 To be run as cron jobs, these data fetchers should possibly be made a separate application with their own run script.
-But for now I'll write helper functions get_json and get_xml in my webutil module which will be called once when the application starts.
+But for now I'll write a helper function in my webutil module which will be called once when the application starts.

+In this tutorial I'm introducing Erlang Term Storage, <a href="https://erlang.org/doc/man/ets.html">ets</a>, to cache the data downloaded from OpenWeather so it can be rendered any number of times without needing another download from the service provider.

-I intend to explore caching options further in Unit 6.
+I intend to explore Erlang's caching options further in Unit 6.
 The ASCIIChan project in
 <a href="https://github.com/roblaing/erlang-webapp-howto/tree/master/unit3">Unit 3</a>, for instance, could probably be improved
 by getting the handler to access the list of art from a cache instead of making an SQL request every time, and updating the cache whenever fresh art is added to the database.

-In this tutorial I'm introducing Erlang Term Storage, <a href="https://erlang.org/doc/man/ets.html">ets</a>, to cache the data downloaded from OpenWeather so it can be rendered any number of times without needing another hit on the service provider.

 <h3>Json</h3>